Ismailism: The Middle East under Fatimid rule

 The Fatimid Caliphate expanded quickly under the subsequent Imams.
 Under the Fatimids, Egypt became the center of an empire that included at its peak North Africa, Sicily, Palestine, Syria, the Red Sea coast of Africa, Yemen, Hejaz and the Tihamah.
 Under the Fatimids, Egypt flourished and developed an extensive trade network in both the Mediterranean Sea and the Indian Ocean, which eventually determined the economic course of Egypt during the High Middle Ages.

 Al-Azhar Mosque in Cairo was originally built as the official mosque of a new Fatimid capital between 970 and 972 and became an educational institution that disseminated Isma'ili doctrine.

-The Fatimids promoted ideas that were radical for that time.
+The Fatimids promoted ideas that were radical for the time.
 One was a promotion by merit rather than genealogy.
 Also during this period, the three contemporary branches of Isma'ilism formed.
 The first branch (Druze) occurred with the al-Hakim bi-Amr Allah.
 Born in 985, he ascended as ruler at the age of eleven.
 A religious group that began forming in his lifetime broke off from mainstream Ismailism and refused to acknowledge his successor.
 Later to be known as the Druze, they believe Al-Hakim to be the manifestation of God and the prophesied Mahdi, who would one day return and bring justice to the world.
 The faith further split from Ismailism as it developed unique doctrines which often class it separately from both Ismailism and Islam.

-Arwa al-Sulayhi was the Hujjah in Yemen from the time of Imam al Mustansir.
+Arwa al-Sulayhi was the Hujjah in Yemen from the time of Imam al-Mustansir.
 She appointed Da'i in Yemen to run religious affairs.
 Ismaili missionaries Ahmed and Abadullah (in about 1067 CE (460 AH)) were also sent to India in that time.
-They sent Syedi Nuruddin to Dongaon to look after southern part and Syedi Fakhruddin to East Rajasthan, India.
+They sent Syedi Nuruddin to Dongaon to look after the southern part and Syedi Fakhruddin to East Rajasthan, India.

 The second split occurred following the death of al-Mustansir Billah in 1094 CE.
 His rule was the longest of any caliph in both the Fatimid and other Islamic empires.
 After he died, his sons Nizar, the older, and al-Musta'li, the younger, fought for political and spiritual control of the dynasty.
-Nizar was defeated and jailed, but according to Nizari sources his son escaped to Alamut, where the Iranian Isma'ilis had accepted his claim.
+Nizar was defeated and jailed, but according to Nizari sources, his son escaped to Alamut, where the Iranian Isma'ilis had accepted his claim.

 The Musta'li line split again between the Taiyabi and the Hafizi, the former claiming that the 21st Imam and son of al-Amir bi-Ahkami'l-Lah went into occultation and appointed a Da'i al-Mutlaq to guide the community, in a similar manner as the Isma'ili had lived after the death of Muhammad ibn Isma'il.
 The latter claimed that the ruling Fatimid caliph was the Imām.
 However, in the Mustaali branch, Dai came to have a similar but more important task.
 The term Da'i al-Mutlaq (الداعي المطلق) literally means "the absolute or unrestricted missionary".
 This da'i was the only source of the Imam's knowledge after the occultation of al-Qasim in Musta'li thought.